gauravsinhaweb/gauravsinhaweb/README.md

 ## I'm an open source developer and also a tech enthusiast.!

 - 🌱 I made responsive Apps, Games and Websites.
-- ✨ Having an experience with framework and softwares like JS Es5/ Es6 /Es7, React, Git/ github, Bootstrap, Material UI, Figma.
+- ✨ Having an experience with framework and softwares like JS Es6 /Es7, React, Git/ github, Bootstrap, Material UI, Figma, Terminal.
 - ⚡ Also, I’m a 2nd year Engineering Student who loves Coding and Designing :)

 ### Connect with me: